kenmccann/advanced-tier-offering/README.md

 Since Aqua provides two baseline policies for image assurance, one being the **Default** image policy and the other is for **DTA**.

-*[DTA](https://docs.aquasec.com/docs/aqua-dynamic-threat-analysis-dta) is our Dynamic Threat Analysis capability that can scan images at run time to identify unidentified vulnerabilites that static scanning cannot observe.*  It's a licenced capability and being able to use it depends on the licence which you customer has purchased.
+*[DTA](https://docs.aquasec.com/docs/aqua-dynamic-threat-analysis-dta) - Dynamic Threat Analysis capability that can scan images at run time to identify unidentified vulnerabilites that static scanning cannot observe.
+It's a licenced capability and being able to use it depends on the licence which you customer has purchased.*

 The **Default** image assurance policy is enough to get the customer started however it does not include any additional controls which means that you will need to get a better understanding of what they will want to include in their policy.